Powered by

 Machoi Glacier in the Himalayas melting at an unprecedented rate due to rising temperatures.
 This not only threatens the region's fragile ecosystem but also poses a significant risk to the communities dependent on it for water supply.
 Photo Credit: Wahid Bhat/Ground Report

-Irfan said, on average, glaciers lose 0.75% of their area each year, and rising temperatures are the primary driver of glacial melting in the area.
+Irfan said that, on average, glaciers lose 0.75% of their area each year, and rising temperatures are the primary driver of glacial melting in the area.
 However, he suggested that factors like black carbon, dust deposition, and changes in precipitation patterns also need to be investigated to understand the complete picture.

 Irfan added that the data also revealed that the retreat of the Machoi Glacier is consistent with the trend of glacier retreat observed in other parts of the Himalayas".

-Current climate much warmer
+Current climate is much warmer

 He explains that the current climate is much warmer than it was three to four decades ago, leading to extreme weather events such as prolonged dry spells and frequent, abnormally high temperatures, which have affected the glaciers.